RESOURCES

 Choose your preferred pressure sensitive adhesive product and follow manufacturers instructions carefully.
 Apply adhesive to the floor area allowing sufficient access to lay the planks and tiles.
 The full spread of the adhesive must be left to flash off (tacky to the touch) but does not leave residue on the hands.
 The time it takes to flash off is dependent upon the manufacturers instruction, but is usually between 20 and 40 minutes.

 Note: The use of a builders or painters masking tape on the surface of the planks or tiles is not encouraged to assist with the holding of the flooring in position whilst installing, as the adhesive residue from the tape may remain on the plank or tile after removal or partially delaminate the protective coating.
-The tape recommendation would be a double sided permanent bond tape from manufacturers such as 3M.
+This will negate the product warranty.

 MAINTENANCE AND CLEANING